The Ultimate Guide to the FTM Token

 - The Ethereum (ERC-20) token

 FTM is also available as an ERC-20 token standard.
-You can use the ERC-20 FTM version of the token on Ethereum.
+The ERC-20 FTM version of the token is usable on Ethereum.

 - The Binance Chain (BEP-2) token

 BEP-2 FTM are Binance Chain tokens.
-Not to be confused with the Binance Smart Chain, which is a smart-contract platform, the Binance Chain facilitates transactions on the Binance DEX.
+Not to be confused with the Binance Smart Chain smart-contract platform, the Binance Chain handles transactions on the Binance DEX.

 3. How to add Fantom to MetaMask

-- You have a basic understanding of how to use MetaMask, or that you have consulted an online tutorial.
+- You have a basic understanding of how to use MetaMask or have consulted an online tutorial.

 How to send FTM to MetaMask

-To use it as an Opera FTM address, you first need to configure MetaMask to access the Fantom blockchain.
-Here’s how to do it:
+To add Fantom to Metamask, you first need to configure MetaMask to access the Fantom blockchain:

-Step 3: Fill in the fields as follows:
+Step 3: On the next screen, fill in the fields as follows:

 - Network Name: Fantom Opera